analogdevicesinc/MaximAI_Documentation/MAX78002_Evaluation_Kit/README.md

 #### Eclipse Setup

-The only setup required to use Eclipse is to ensure that the “Eclipse” component is selected during the MaximSDK installation.
-If the MaximSDK is already installed, the component can be added by launching the “MaintenanceTool” application in the root directory of the MaximSDK and selecting “Add or the remove components”.
+The only setup required to use Eclipse is to ensure that the “Eclipse” component is selected during the Microcontroller SDK installation.
+If the Microcontroller SDK is already installed, the component can be added by launching the “MaintenanceTool” application in the root directory of the Microcontroller SDK and selecting “Add or the remove components”.

 #### Running Eclipse

 If you are using Microsoft Windows, you must launch Eclipse from the _Windows Start Menu_ or the `MaximSDK/Tools/Eclipse/cdt/eclipse.bat` file.
-This `eclipse.bat` file calls the `setenv.bat` script in the root directory of the SDK before launching Eclipse, which makes the MaximSDK toolchain accessible.
-Eclipse will fail to find the MaximSDK toolchain binaries unless it is launched with this method.
+This `eclipse.bat` file calls the `setenv.bat` script in the root directory of the SDK before launching Eclipse, which makes the Microcontroller SDK toolchain accessible.
+Eclipse will fail to find the Microcontroller SDK toolchain binaries unless it is launched with this method.

 <img src="img/eclipse_start.jpg" alt="Eclipse Link in Start Menu" width="550"/>